elkhorn-heavy/walkthroughs/RingZer0/challenges/1/README.md

 - `'` closes the username string.
 - ` OR true` ensures the condition is always true.
-- `-- ` with an important trailing space turns the rest (the password check) into a comment.
-The trailing space is specific to MySQL databases.
+- `-- ` turns the rest (the password check) into a comment.
+The trailing space is very important and specific to MySQL databases.

 So the final SQL query run by the website is: